On this page...

 Welcome to the Australian Museum (AM) – enjoy your visit with us.
 To ensure the safety and security of all our visitors and staff and to protect our valuable collections, we ask that you observe the following terms of entry:

-In line with NSW Health and other Government directives, please do not enter the AM if you or someone in your party is:
+In line with NSW Health Orders, please do not enter the AM if you or someone in your party:

-- Experiencing flu-like symptoms such as fever, cough, a sore throat or fatigue
+- is experiencing flu-like symptoms such as fever, cough, a sore throat or fatigue

 The AM reserves the right to deny entry to you and members of your party if: